When To Start Studying For The MCAT For The Best Results

 1. Remember to take breaks.
 This exam covers a wide range of information, and overloading your brain can cause you to forget some things, not to mention burnout.

-1. Take practice exams to gauge your progress.
-Fortunately, the practice exams are around the same difficulty level as the actual MCAT, so you’ll know how the questions are asked.
+1. 5.
+Take practice exams to gauge your progress.
+Fortunately, our free MCAT tests are designed to match the difficulty level of the actual exam.
 They’re an excellent way to measure how well you’re doing and if you need to change study strategies.

 As with study methods, your plan might differ from other students.
 Remember, different plans work for different people.
 If it works for you, stick with it!